goehlemichael/terraform-podcast/README.md

 # terraform-podcast

-Terraform script for provisioning infrastructure to host a podcast on AWS.
+Terraform module for provisioning infrastructure to host a podcast on AWS.

 This is the basics you need to get a podcast up and running.
 There is no UI or web application.